iamolegga/prettier-loader/README.md

 Install and use it only in development environment if you minimize code for production, don't do unnecessary work!

+## Known issue

+As a loader, that is modifying source code, it has [known issue](https://github.com/iamolegga/prettier-loader/issues/1) with double compilation in watch mode.
+With current `webpack` API this problem can not be solved (the same problem exists in [other](https://github.com/rchaser53/awesome-prettier-loader/issues/3) [similar](https://github.com/webpack-contrib/eslint-loader/issues/303) [projects](https://github.com/hawkins/prettier-webpack-plugin/issues/2)).
+[Webpack maintainers are not going to help with this](https://github.com/webpack/webpack/issues/9763).

 ## Contributing

 All pull requests that respect next rules are welcome: